1fifoto/signature_pad/README.md

 var signaturePad = new SignaturePad(canvas);

-// Returns signature image as data URL (see https://mdn.io/todataurl for the list of possible parameters) signaturePad.toDataURL(); // save image as PNG signaturePad.toDataURL("image/jpeg"); // save image as JPEG signaturePad.toDataURL("image/svg+xml"); // save image as SVG
+// Returns signature image as data URL (see https://mdn.io/todataurl for the list of possible parameters) signaturePad.toDataURL(); // save signature as PNG signaturePad.toDataURL("image/jpeg"); // save signature as JPEG signaturePad.toDataURL("image/svg+xml"); // save signature as SVG signaturePad.toDataURL("text/csv"); // save signature as CSV

 // Draws signature image from data URL.
 // NOTE: This method does not populate internal data structure that represents drawn signature.
 Thus, after using #fromDataURL, #toData won't work properly.